thingsboard/thingsboard.github.io/docs/user-guide/install/building-from-source.md

 #### Source code

-You can clone source code of the project from official [github repo](https://github.com/thingsboard/thingsboard).
+You can clone source code of the project from the official [github repo](https://github.com/thingsboard/thingsboard).

 ```bash
 git clone git@github.com:thingsboard/thingsboard.git